MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-replication-management-pack-terms-and-definitions.md

 - **Virtual Distributor**

-  Virtual Distributor is a virtual entity, which serves to represent a real distributor on the diagram view for a Replication Database Health.
+  Virtual Distributor is a virtual entity that serves to represent a real distributor on the diagram view for a Replication Database Health.

 - **Virtual Publisher**

-  Virtual Publisher is a virtual entity serves to represent a real publisher on the diagram view for a Replication Database Health.
+  Virtual Publisher is a virtual entity that serves to represent a real publisher on the diagram view for a Replication Database Health.

 - **Virtual Subscriber Host**